DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - 🔑B. Use AWS CloudFormation StackSets to deploy an AWS Network Firewall firewall to each account.
 Route all inbound requests to the AWS environment through the firewall.
 Deploy a policy to block access to all inbound requests on port 80.

 - ##### 🔑C. Turn on AWS Config for the organization.
-Deploy a conformance pack that uses the s3-bucket-ssl-requests-only managed rule and an AWS Systems Manager Automation runbook.
-Use a runbook that adds a bucket policy statement to deny access to an S3 bucket when the value of the aws:SecureTransport condition key is false.
+Deploy a conformance pack that uses the <mark>s3-bucket-ssl-requests-only managed rule</mark> and an AWS Systems Manager Automation runbook.
+Use a runbook that adds a bucket policy statement to deny access to an S3 bucket when the value of the <mark>aws:SecureTransport condition key</mark> is false.

 - 🔑D. Turn on AWS Config for the organization.
 Deploy a conformance pack that uses the s3-bucket-ssl-requests-only managed rule and an AWS Systems Manager Automation runbook.
 Use a runbook that adds a bucket policy statement to deny access to an S3 bucket when the value of the s3:x-amz-server-side-encryption-aws-kms-key-id condition key is null.